- The fund is managed by an experienced trio including industry veteran Adrian Frost

-- Our analysis shows the manager has added value through stock selection
+- Our analysis shows the managers have added value through good stock selection

 - This fund is on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 The managers of Artemis Income mainly invest in large UK companies, with some holdings in medium-sized and overseas companies when they find great opportunities.
 They look for companies they believe will deliver a sustainable income, though there are no guarantees.
 We view this as a more conventional UK equity income fund that could work well alongside other asset classes in an income focused portfolio.

 Artemis Income is managed by Adrian Frost, Nick Shenton and Andy Marsh.
 Frost is an industry stalwart and has been managing this fund since 2002.
 He was joined by Shenton in 2012, and Marsh made up the trio in 2018.
 Between them they have seven decades of investment experience and have developed a strong working partnership at Artemis.
 The coronavirus pandemic has been a good test of the partnership and has shown their investment styles to be aligned.

 The team run two retail funds and three segregated mandates between them, all of which are managed in the same style, meaning the team is fully focused on their philosophy and process.